- Fee assured

 - Movement disorders

-I trained in clinical neurology in London, at the National Hospital for Neurology and Neurosurgery, Queen Square, and in the southwest.
-I was appointed Honorary Consultant Neurologist at the National Hospital in 2005, and remained in post until 2013.
-The National Hospital is the leading tertiary centre for neurology in the UK and is world renowned.
-In 2014 I ceased practising clinical neurology at the National Hospital choosing to work closer to home instead.
+I trained in clinical neurology in London, at the National Hospital for Neurology and Neurosurgery, Queen Square, and in the Southwest.
+I was appointed Honorary Consultant Neurologist at the world-renowned National Hospital in 2005, and remained in post until 2013.
+Over that period I also held a prestigious Medical Research Council Clinician-Scientist Fellowship.
+In 2014 I ceased practising clinical neurology at the National Hospital choosing to work closer to home.
 I have a broad range of expertise in clinical neurology, in particular epilepsy and movement disorders.
 As a clinical academic I also hold the title of Honorary Senior Clinical Research Fellow at the University of Oxford.
+Thanks to funding from Cancer Research UK Oxford, I am actively involved in laboratory research in brain cancer, focusing on the development of novel human pluirpotent stem cell models of brain cancer with collaborators in the University of Oxford.

 Areas of interest